Call or Text

 What is Gestational Surrogacy?

-Gestational Surrogacy is a term used to describe the process of when a woman, referred to as a Surrogate or Gestational Carrier (GC), stands in or substitutes for the biological mother.
-She does this by carrying a pregnancy and delivering a baby for a couple or individual (Intended Parent(s)), who otherwise couldn’t become pregnant.
+Gestational Surrogacy is a term used to describe when a woman, referred to as a Surrogate or Gestational Carrier (GC), stands in for or substitutes for the biological mother.
+She does this by carrying a pregnancy and delivering a baby for a couple or individual (Intended Parent(s)), who otherwise couldn’t become pregnant and carry the baby on their own.

 Once the pregnancy is confirmed, the Surrogate provides a healthy and nurturing environment for the baby throughout the pregnancy, then delivers the baby to the Intended Parent(s)' care.